kyanha/veilid/README.md

 itself, Ubuntu or Mint.
 Pull requests to support other distributions would be welcome!

+Running the setup script requires:
-Development requires the Android SDK and NDK be installed.
+* Android SDK and NDK
+* Rust

-You may decide to use Android Studio to maintain your Android dependencies.
+You may decide to use Android Studio [here](https://developer.android.com/studio) to maintain your Android dependencies.
 If so, use the dependency manager within your IDE.
-If you do so, you may skip to [Run Veilid setup script](#Run Veilid setup script).
+If you do so, you may skip to
+[Run Veilid setup script](#Run Veilid setup script).

 * build-tools;30.0.3